search icon

 How much does it cost to get a patent?

-If you are a small business and don’t hire an attorney to prepare and file our patent application, your cost to apply for a patent can be as little as $860.
-If you’re a micro-sized entity, it can be as low as $430.
-That said, patent law is so complicated, that it is not advisable to apply for a full patent without the help of an experienced patent attorney.
-Because of the amount of work and legal detail involved, the cost of applying for a patent can range from $10,000 to $20,000. or more when you include the attorney’s fees.
+If an inventor has a small business and they don’t hire an attorney to prepare and file their patent application, the cost to apply for a patent can be as little as $860.
+For a micro-sized entity, it can be as low as $430.
+That said, patent law is so complicated that it is not advisable to apply for a full patent without the help of an experienced patent attorney.
+Because of the amount of work and legal detail involved, the cost of applying for a patent can range from $10,000 to $20,000. or more, including the attorney’s fees.

 A provisional patent can be filed for considerably less money.
 However, as discussed above, it is only a placeholder, establishing the date of filing.
-You will still need to file a full patent application within one year.
+The patent holder will still need to file a full patent application within one year.

 What are the advantages of a patent?

-A patent lets you stop other companies from selling inventions that mimic yours in your country.
-It can increase your profits from the invention because the patent let you control the selling price and stop bigger competitors from marketing your idea or undercutting your prices.
-A patent can also help you find investors to fund the development and marketing of your invention.
+A patent lets an entrepreneur stop other companies from selling inventions that mimic theirs in their country.
+It can increase their profits from the invention because the patent lets them control the selling price and stop bigger competitors from marketing their idea or undercutting their prices.
+A patent can also help an entrepreneur find investors to fund the development and marketing of their invention.

 What are the disadvantages of a patent?